KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 }
 ```

-In place of IsPayToCryptoCondition we can use getCCopret function which is a lower level of the former call, that will return us any vData appended to the ccvout along with true/false for IsPayToCryptoCondition.
+In place of the `IsPayToCryptoCondition()` fucntion we can use the `getCCopret` function.
+This latter function is a lower level of the former call, and will return any `vData` appended to the `ccvout` along with a `true`/`false` value that would otherwise be returned by the `IsPayToCryptoCondition()` function. <!-- Did I get that right? -->

-In validation we now have a totally diffrent transaction type than exists allowing to have diffrent validation paths for diffrent ccvouts.
+In validation, we now have a totally diffrent transaction type than exists allowing to have diffrent validation paths for diffrent ccvouts.
 And also allowing multiple ccvouts of diffrent types per transaction.

 ```cpp
 if ( tx.vout.size() == 1 )